 Overall, holistic care won’t take the place of these treatment methods.
 In addition to the evidence-based methods, holistic treatment offers alternative ideas that are incredibly helpful for certain patients.

 Getting to the Root Causes of Addiction

-A holistic strategy addresses the root cause of an addiction.
-A non-holistic approach might only focus on the symptoms, which for some, might not be sufficient for many of the individuals who are looking to end substance abuse in their lives.
+A holistic strategy addresses the root cause of addiction while a non-holistic approach might only focus on the symptoms.
+That approach might not be sufficient for many of the individuals who are looking to end substance abuse in their lives.

 Focus on Individualized Treatments

 Addiction treatment shouldn’t be one-size-fits-all.
 The appeal of a holistic care program is that it treats patients as individuals.

 Some patients thrive with individual talk therapy.
 Others benefit from more extensive group therapy.
 While some individuals need sober living, others transition better with outpatient care.
 All of these options and more are available with the holistic treatment approach.